 - Different systems in the CNS which serve to modify brain function through inhibition and which are believed to be deficient in the hyperactive CNS state that characterizes autism;

-- Mechanisms in the gut which have been implicated as underlying causes of autism;
+- Mechanisms in the gut which have been hypothesized to play an important role in some forms of autism;

-- Mechanisms in the liver and pancreas that are altered in the presence of autism, and;
+- Mechanisms in the liver and pancreas that are altered in the presence of some individuals with autism, and;

 - Importantly, a novel system of integrated neurologic and metabolic signaling that unites the gut, the mesenteric organs, the central nervous system and the autonomic nervous system.